Skip to Main Content

 - Some questionable journals appear in directories such as DOAJ, so this should not be your only criterion when evaluating journals.

 - Publisher is a member of Open Access Scholarly Publishers Association (OASPA)

 - Journal is indexed in subject databases or indexes

 - Contact information is clearly provided and available

-- Publishing schedule and publication frequency is clearly stated
+- Publishing schedule and publication frequency are clearly stated

-- Solicitation of manuscripts and other direct marketing are appropriate, well-targeted, and unobtrusive
+- Solicitation of manuscripts and other direct marketing is appropriate, well-targeted, and unobtrusive

 Many predatory publishers include the names of fake editors among their editorial staff.
 In an effort to add credibility and legitimacy to their journals, these publishers will often include the names of prominent scholars in a specific field among their editors without the knowledge or consent of these scholars.